 Keep historical data of your inventories, sales, and properties in a data warehouse.
 It enables you to retrieve these files when you need to review them.

 For example, you need to study the past buying behaviors of your customers.
 You can get this data in your data warehouse right away.
-This then allows you to perform a quick review and generate a new idea for your business.
+This allows you to perform a quick review and generate a new idea for your business.

 4. Helps in Decision-Making